MELATONIN Overview Information

 Likely Ineffective for:

 - Depression.
 Although melatonin might improve sleeping problems in people with depression, it does not seem to improve depression itself.
 There is also some concern that melatonin might worsen symptoms in some people.
+It is not clear if taking melatonin can prevent depression.

 - Age-related vision loss (age-related macular degeneration).
 Early research suggests that taking melatonin might delay the loss of vision in people with age-related vision loss.